Claforan Side Effects

 Note: This page contains information about the side effects of cefotaxime.
 Some of the dosage forms included on this document may not apply to the brand name Claforan.

 Not all side effects for Claforan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefotaxime: injection powder for solution

-Along with its needed effects, some unwanted effects may be caused by cefotaxime (the active ingredient contained in Claforan).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cefotaxime (the active ingredient contained in Claforan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking cefotaxime:Less common
+If any of the following side effects occur while taking cefotaxime, check with your doctor or nurse immediately:Less common

 - Abdominal or stomach cramps or tenderness

 - diarrhea, watery and severe, which may also be bloody

 - difficulty with breathing